Éloge de la couleur / In Praise of Colour

 1 April – 11 June 2017

-André LEMONNIER (b 1937) Possibilités de mélanges à partir de 3 couleurs primaires plus le blanc, 1972, Possibilities of mixing 3 primary colours and white.
+André LEMONNIER (b 1937) Possibilités de mélanges à partir de 3 couleurs primaires plus le blanc, 1972, Possibilities of mixing 3 primary colours with white.
 Oil on Canvas.
 Collection Centre Pompidou, Paris.
 Musée national d’art moderne – Centre de création industrielle.
 Photo © Centre Pompidou, MNAM-CCI/Philippe Migeat/Dist.
 RMN-GP. © André Lemonnier.

 Exhibition: Monet.
 Fondation Beyeler Riehen Basel, Switzerland